This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Nitrogen for the microorganisms

 - Water increases the mobility of microorganisms and acts as an energy supply line.
-Water also helps regulate temperatures
+Water also helps regulate temperatures.

 - Oxygen to help with the oxidation process of the carbon-releasing CO2

 - Heat speeds up the process.
-Much of the heat is self-generated, and our role is merely to help prevent that generated heat from escaping.
+Much of the heat is self-generated, and our role is to help prevent that generated heat from escaping.
 A study done by MIT showed a direct correlation between ambient temperature and decomposition rates.

 In all compost processes, it is good to have as much surface space as is practically possible.
 If you make your leaves too fine, room for air (oxygen) movement is reduced.
-Keeping a balance between particle size and porosity is crucial in your compost pile.
+Balancing particle size and porosity is crucial in your compost pile.

 Because the construction of leaves has evolved to balance weight and efficient light exposure, leaves are generally flat (less so with succulents).
 Their flat shape creates a mat of leaves stuck to each other when wet or to blow away when dry.